juvion/juvion.github.io/_posts/2016-09-20-Multiprocessing_with_Python.md

 result_L = p.map(test_counter, samples)
 ```

-There is a tiny side effect of this particular parallel computing. `result_L` ends as a list of dictionaries, which makes sence... `Pool` will collect all parallel tasks' results (dictionaries) into a list.
+There is a tiny side effect of this particular parallel computing. `result_L` ends as a list of dictionaries, which makes sense... `Pool` will collect all parallel tasks' results (dictionaries) into a list.
 So, I have to merge the list of dictionaries into a large dictionary.

 ```python